sdut-datadesk/hit-rate-analysis-sdpd/README.md

 ### Methodology / Notes

 The San Diego Police Department data tables contain all pedestrian and traffic stops from July 2018 through December 2020.
-The original data tables are compiled in nine, .csv files that are available for download on the [city's data portal website](https://data.sandiego.gov/datasets/police-ripa-stops/).
+The original data tables are compiled in .csv files, available for download on the [city's data portal website](https://data.sandiego.gov/datasets/police-ripa-stops/).

 Since more than one individual can be involved a stop (officers are required to record the ethnicity of drivers and passengers) the Union-Tribune opted to analyze the race of each person involved, which is the same technique used by RIPA officials.